ST MARY THE VIRGIN MENDLESHAM

 - let the light of Christ shine through you to light up the lives of others.

-- Join in the bring and share party afterwards at the back of church
+- Join in the bring and share party afterwards at the back of church.

 You are welcome, whether you've come to church before or not!

-- On Easter Sunday (31st March) come and join our family Parish Mass at 9.30 am.
+- On Easter Sunday (5th April) come and join our family Parish Mass at 9.30 am.

 - Candles will be blessed and lit for departed loved ones